 Basic IT support good practice for the IT helpdesk

 - It’s good to differentiate between fixing broken things (called incidents) and responding to a question or need (called service requests).
 The differentiation helps you keep track of the frequency, severity, and type of breakage on the one hand, and the demand for certain types of service on the other.
-You do not have to be using any particular framework or methodology to benefit from this; it’s simply good practice.
+You do not have to be using any particular framework or methodology (or to even have an IT helpdesk) to benefit from this; it’s simply good practice.